pradeshkumarg/order-processing-system/README.md

 - Java 17
 - Maven
 - Docker and Docker Compose
+- Kubernetes cluster
-- Kubernetes cluster (optional, for Kubernetes deployment)
+- Helm 3.2.0+ (for Kubernetes deployment)

 ## Building the Project